 Comparison of Auditory Statistical Learning and Visual Statistical Learning

-Familiarization Phase: We compared the group differences in response-time changes across the two SL tasks.
-The online learning improvements in response time were marginally larger in VSL than in ASL (three-way interaction between trial number, task, and group: b = 0.02, SE = 0.01, t = 1.87, p = 0.062, 𝑅2𝑚 = 0.002), suggesting a specific advantage in VSL in DD.
+Familiarization Phase: To compare the task demands during familiarization phase across the two SL tasks, we tested the interaction between task and trial number within the TYP group.
+The RT changes during the familiarization phase were similar between ASL and VSL tasks (b = 0.0006, SE = 0.004, t = 0.164, p = 0.87, 𝑅2𝑚 = 0).
+To compare the degree of group differences in response-time changes across the two SL tasks, we tested the interaction between trial number, task, and group in a linear mixed model.
+Our analysis revealed a marginal three-way interaction (b = 0.005, SE = 0.002, t = 1.84, p = 0.066, 𝑅2𝑚 = 0.002), that is, the group difference (DD quicker than TYP) in real-time VSL is marginally larger than the group difference in real-time ASL.

-Test Phase: We found a significant difference in learning between the groups on the two SL tasks: the group difference (TYP > DD) was significantly greater in the ASL task than the VSL task (b = 3.08, SE = 0.86, t = 3.59, p < 0.001, 𝑅2𝑚 = 0.005).
+Test Phase: To compare the task demands during the test phase across the two SL tasks, we tested the main effect of tasks within the TYP group.
+The TYP group performed similarly across ASL and VSL tasks (b = -0.18, SE = 0.26, t = -0.69, p = 0.49, 𝑅2𝑚 = 0).
+To compare the degree of group differences in test accuracy across the two SL tasks, we tested the interaction between task and group in a generalized linear mixed model.
+We found a significant difference in learning between the groups on the two SL tasks: the group difference (DD < TYP) was significantly greater in the ASL task than the VSL task (b = -0.77, SE = 0.21, t = -3.59, p < 0.001, 𝑅2𝑚 = 0.005).
 This suggests a dissociation in DD between ASL (reduced) and VSL (preserved).

 Figure 2.
 Implicit statistical learning performance during the test phase.
 Mean proportion of correct trials in adults with dyslexia (DD, darker grey) and typical readers (TYP, lighter grey) for auditory statistical learning and visual statistical learning. ***, p < 0.001.